Pablolopez12/Pablolopez12/README.md

 ## Hi there, I'm Pablo! <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px"></h2>
  <em>I'm a Certified Tech Developer student at <a href=https://www.digitalhouse.com/ar/productos/programacion/certified-tech-developer>Digital House</a>.
-Also, i'm psychologist and sport psychologist.</em>
+Also, i'm sport psychologist (and a passionate boxing fan by the way)<br>
+ One of my dreams its merge both areas (software and sports) to developing solutions and contribute to the future of the sports</em><br>

 ### Talking about Personal Stuffs:

 - 👨🏽‍💻 I’m currently a Certified Tech Developer student at <a href=https://www.digitalhouse.com/ar/productos/programacion/certified-tech-developer>Digital House</a>;